 Some analysts may need to have additional permissions during a complex investigation that involves a specific resource or menu.
 Since some analysts may need more permissions for a specific investigation, it may be a good idea to set up a system where an analyst can request additional access.

-There are some permission elevation systems in Azure like PIM that allow a user to request more permissions temporarily.
+There are some permission elevation systems in Microsoft Sentinel like PIM that allow a user to request more permissions temporarily.
 A user access admin could also be assigned to help analysts when they need extra permissions to finish an investigation.

 We will continue to share best practices and lessons learned in future posts on managing permissions in Microsoft cloud security products.
 Administrators at CyberMSI are constantly adjusting permissions to make sure that our attack surface area is as small they can practically make it.